 I don't want to need them.
 I want nothing

 or the knowledge of peace in a realm beyond,

 or the sound of water poured in a bowl.

-In his sixth collection of poetry, Henri Cole deepens his excavations of autobiography and memory.
-“I don’t want words to sever me from reality,” he asserts, and these poems—often hovering within the realm of the sonnet—combine a delight in the senses with the rueful, the elegiac, the harrowing.
-Many confront the human need for love, the highest function of our species.
-But whether writing about solitude or the desire for unsanctioned love, animals or flowers, the dissolution of his mother’s body or war, Cole maintains a style that is neither confessional nor abstract.
-And in Blackbird and Wolf, he is always opposing disappointment and difficult truths with innocence and wonder.
+In his sixth collection of verse, Henri Cole deepens his excavations and examinations of autobiography and memory.
+These poems--often hovering within the realm of the sonnet--combine a delight in the senses with the rueful, the elegiac, the harrowing.
+Central here is the human need for love, the highest function of our species.
+Whether writing about solitude or unsanctioned desire, animals or flowers, the dissolution of his mother's body or war, Cole maintains a style that is neither confessional nor abstract, and he is always opposing disappointment and difficult truths with innocence and wonder.